 The following steps are adapted for this guidance from the 8 steps to circular procurement of buildings.
+The 8-steps guidance includes numerous examples across construction and other procurement categories that provide practical case studies on how circularity of materials can be incorporated within all stages of the procurement process.
 The guidance is available in Dutch and the general 8 steps principles (available in English and other languages).
+A brief summary is provided below.